 IMPORTANT NOTE!
-THE 2019 SENSATIONS MAGAZINE BEST NEWCOMER CONTEST IS OPEN ONLY TO U.S.-BASED POETS WHO HAVE NEVER BEEN PREVIOUSLY PUBLISHED IN SENSATIONS MAGAZINE - If you, at any point, have been published in Sensations Magazine, these are NOT your submission requirements.
-Use the Contact button to contact the Publisher for details on renewing your subscription for 2019.
-Upon receipt of your subscription renewal, your 2019 submission requirements will be hard copy mailed with the first items we send.
+THE 2020 SENSATIONS MAGAZINE BEST NEWCOMER CONTEST IS OPEN ONLY TO U.S.-BASED POETS WHO HAVE NEVER BEEN PREVIOUSLY PUBLISHED IN SENSATIONS MAGAZINE - If you, at any point, have been published in Sensations Magazine, these are NOT your submission requirements.
+Use the Contact button to contact the Publisher for details on renewing your subscription for 2020.
+Upon receipt of your subscription renewal, your 2020 submission requirements will be hard copy mailed with the first items we send.

-2019 SENSATIONS MAGAZINE BEST NEWCOMER CONTEST
+2020 SENSATIONS MAGAZINE BEST NEWCOMER CONTEST

-POSTMARK DEADLINE: SATURDAY JUNE 1, 2019
+POSTMARK DEADLINE: MONDAY JUNE 29, 2020

 Regardless of the total number of contest entrants, First to Fourth Place Awards will be issued.
 The number of total awards will be determined by the quality of entries and number of entrants.

 12-STEP SUBMISSION REQUIREMENT CHECKLIST

 1. SUBSECTIONS: Poem 1: "The Gathering Storm" (factors that got us to this point of global warming).
 Poem 2: "Paths to Salvation" (ways in which we can stop, slow down, or reduce global warming).
 Poem 3: "What the Future Could Bring" (what could happen if we don't succeed).